tariqdaouda/Mariana/README.rst

 	import Mariana.regularizations as MR
 	import Mariana.scenari as MS

-**This is an MLP in Mariana with dropout, L1 regularization and ReLUs**
+**This is an MLP in Mariana, with dropout, L1 regularization and ReLUs**

 .. code:: python